Farmersville High School (California)

 Farmersville High School (abbr.
 FHS) is a public American senior high school set in Farmersville, California, United States.
 The school is part of the Farmersville Unified School District, which takes in the majority of students from its K-8 program.

 Academics

-In the 2005/2006 school year, all students enrolled at FHS must at least meet the following criteria before graduation:
+Following the class of 2015, all students enrolled at FHS must at least meet the following criteria before graduation: